Skip to content

 Footwear

-Wearing footwear that doesn't provide proper arch support, stability, or cushioning is strongly associated with the development of plantar fasciitis.
+Wearing footwear that doesn't provide proper arch support, stability, or cushioning — such as flat or thin-soled shoes, worn-out sneakers, or high heels — is strongly associated with the development of plantar fasciitis.

 Other Factors